-None of Falcon's current directors or executive officers has any interest, direct or indirect, in any material transactions in which Falcon has participated since 1 January 2012.
+None of Falcon's current directors or executive officers has any interest, direct or indirect, in any material transactions in which Falcon has participated since 1 January 2013.

-Except as disclosed below no persons or companies that are the direct or indirect beneficial owners of, or who exercise control or direction over, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any interest, direct or indirect, in any material transactions in which Falcon has participated since 1 January 2012.
+Except as disclosed below no persons or companies that are the direct or indirect beneficial owners of, or who exercise control or direction over, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any interest, direct or indirect, in any material transactions in which Falcon has participated since 1 January 2013.

-As disclosed in the Falcon Management Information circular 28 August 2013, Sweetpea Petroleum Pty Ltd, a 100% subsidiary of PetroHunter Energy Corporation ("PetroHunter") of Maryland, USA is the beneficial owner of 97,860,000 shares in Falcon, which represented approximately 10.86% of Falcon's issued Common Shares.
+As disclosed in the Falcon Management Information circular 28 August 2013, Sweetpea Petroleum Pty Ltd, a 100% subsidiary of PetroHunter Energy Corporation ("PetroHunter") of Maryland, USA was the beneficial owner of 97,860,000 shares in Falcon, which represented approximately 10.86% of Falcon's issued Common Shares at that date.
+As at 16 October 2015, Falcon announced that Sweetpea had informed the Company that they held 89,281,170 shares in Falcon representing approximately 9.68% of Falcons issued common shares.